yniverz/python-nginx-dashboard/README.md

 - `username`: The username for web authentication.
 - `password`: The password for web authentication.
 - `cloudflare_token`: The Cloudflare API token to manage SRV records.
+- `origin_ips`: A list of IPs under which the NginX server is accessible.
+This is used to ensure proper dns records in CloudFlare.
 - `allowed_api_keys`: A list of API keys to allow access to the API endpoints.

 ```json